Home » Recipe Type » Preserves » Rose Syrup Recipe and What to Do with It

 Thanks for visiting Tin and Thyme.
 If you make my rose syrup recipe, I’d love to hear about it in the comments below.
 And do please rate it.
 Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

-If you’d like more carrot recipes, follow the link and you’ll find I have quite a lot of them.
+If you’d like more drink recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.

 Choclette x